statamic/docs/content/collections/docs/quick-start.md

 {{ content }}
 ```

 Refresh the site in your browser and you should see your content in all of its glory.
 Each of those double curly tags is a **variable**.
-When on a URL that's loading content from an entry, all of the content fields are available to you with their corresponding variable name (also called a "handle").
+When on a URL that matches an entry's route rule, all of that entry's field data is available automatically in the defined template.
 We'll get into adding new fields in just a bit.

 <figure>
     <img src="/img/quick-start/new-home.png" alt="Your new home page" width="424">